Brief Introduction to WL and Mathematica

 In Mathematica, functions are first class objects.

-They can be passed around like any other object.
+This means that they can be passed around like any other object.

-Ordinary function definition uses the Function
+Ordinary function definition uses the Function command

 (or equivalent shorthand notation).

-There is Return
+There is Return command,

 but its use is optional.

-In the absence of a Return
+In the absence of a Return,

 the value of the function is the value of the last expression in the function body.